valantic-CEC-Deutschland-GmbH/valantic-revealjs/README.md

 1. Create a fork from this repository
 2. Make your changes
 3. Create a pull request into a **new branch** on this main repository
-4. Your presentation will now be automatically deployed on [surge.sh](https://surge.sh)
+4. Your presentation will now be automatically deployed on [Surge.sh](https://surge.sh)
-5. You can find the url to your presentation on the [github actions tab](https://github.com/nexusunited/nexusrevealjs/actions)
+5. You can find the url to your presentation on the [Github actions tab](https://github.com/nexusunited/nexusrevealjs/actions)
 6. Add the surge.sh url to your readme

 ### Full setup